hsnguyen24/hsnguyen24.github.io/index.md

 ## About

 I'm Sean, an M.S. student at Oregon State University working as a graduate research assistant with [Prof. Xiao Fu](https://web.engr.oregonstate.edu/~fuxia).
-My current research focuses on methods for representation learning, domain translation, and deep generative models, guided by principles of identifiability and robustness.
+My current research focuses on representation learning and self-supervised learning, guided by principles of model identifiability, data efficiency, and robustness, with an eye for practical applications in domain translation and steering and aligning large foundation models.
 I received my B.Eng. in Artificial Intelligence from The Chinese University of Hong Kong in March 2024, working with [Prof. Hoi-To Wai](https://www1.se.cuhk.edu.hk/~htwai) on robust graph signal processing and graph learning methods.
 Outside of work, my hobbies are writing, cooking, and photography.

 ## Research Interests
 deep representation learning, identifiability, causality, graph learning, matrix factorization

 ## News
+- **[April 2025]** Our work on robustness of learning graph topology under partial observations was accepted at the Graph Signal Processing Workshop 2025.
 - **[September 2024]** I gave a talk on low-pass graph signal processing at [Faculty of Data Science and Artificial Intelligence, National Economics University](https://fda.neu.edu.vn/) in Hanoi, Vietnam; the slides are available [here](./assets/files/Talk_at_NEU_2024.pdf) (many thanks to Prof. Wai for presentation materials).
 - **[July 2024]** Our work on low-pass graph signal detection under partial observations was awarded Best Student Paper Award at IEEE SAM 2024!